qmonnet/rbpf/README.md

   should not be a problem for the majority of eBPF programs.

 * Beware of turnips.
 Turnips are disgusting.

+## _To do_ list

+* Complete internal and API documentation.
+* Implement some traits (`Clone`, `Drop`, `Debug` are good candidate).
+* Provide built-in support for user-space array and hash BPF maps.
+* Improve safety of JIT-compiled programs with runtime memory checks.
+* Replace `panic!()` by cleaner error handling.
+* Add helpers (some of those supported in the kernel, such as checksum update, could be helpful).
+* Improve verifier.
+Could we find a way to directly support programs compiled with clang?
+* Maybe one day, tail calls?
+* JIT-compilers for other architectures?
+* eBPF assembler _à la_ uBPF, to have more readable unit tests?
+* …

 ## License